tglewis1112/kf_backend_test_tl/README.md

 * A command line entry point is exposed by the package.
 Simply run `process_outages` from your terminal to launch the tool.

 ## Development Tools
-* Run the unit tests with `pytest`, coverage is enabled by default and will output a HTML report to the "htmlcov" directory
+* Run the unit tests for development with `pytest`, coverage is enabled by default and will output a HTML report to the "htmlcov" directory
 * Run pylint with `pylint outages_processor`
+* Run `tox` to run the unit tests, coverage report and pylint in a repeatable manner across Python versions.
+This could be useful for CI.

 ## Contributing
-* All code changes should be PEP8 compliant with a clean linter run
+* All code changes should be PEP8 compliant with a clean tox run